wnda/stabs/README.md

 You need a containing element and the tabs and tabpanes must be children of the container, though they need not necessarily be immediate children.

 stabs supports nested tabs.
-This is achieved using 'indexOf' which is polyfilled within.
+This is achieved using 'indexOf' which is polyfilled within the IE8 standalone lib.

 Demo 1 (home page)    : https://stabs.js.org